SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-03-how-evusheld-works.md

 subject. <sup id="fn5a">[[5]](#fn5)</sup> <sup id="fn6a">[[6]](#fn6)</sup> <sup id="fn7a">[[7]](#fn7)</sup>

-It appears there's a thing called the "YTE substitution", which in the usual protein mutation notations makes the triple substitution M252Y/S254T/T256E (hence YTE).
+It appears there's a thing called the "YTE substitution", which in the usual protein mutation notation makes the triple substitution M252Y/S254T/T256E (hence YTE).
 This was found to extend dramatically the half-life of antibodies, by 2-4x.
 Since these are somewhat older papers, they were of course done with antibodies that had nothing to do with SARS-CoV2.
 The discovery with Evusheld was that the technique carried over to SARS-CoV2.

 Everybody points back to the Dall'Acqua papers as the source of this magic.
-But a quick read-through was maddening: although the results are _described_, they are not _motivated_.
+But a quick read-through was maddening: although the results were _described_, they were not _motivated_.
 How in the world did anybody think to try that?!
 I'm mystified.